kelvinleandro/shellstation/README.md

 - **Interactive Game Selection**: Users can choose which game to play through a simple command-line menu.
 - **Direct Game Launch**: Users have the option to directly start a game using command-line arguments.
+- **Automated Tests**: Users can run automated matches for each game using command-line arguments.
 - **Extensible**: Adding new games is as straightforward as updating the `ShellStation` class and adding the game files.

 ## Prerequisites